AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 %}

-We see that with the cumulative effects of 30% extra product output across the process results in more than double the amount of solid fuel as before!
+We see that with the cumulative effects of 30% extra product output across every step in the process, the amount of solid fuel is doubled!
 This adds up to an extra energy gain of nearly 100 MJ!
 However, we also see that total power consumption has greatly increased to about 50.6 MJ.
 Let's see how all these changes reflect to the energy gain:

 `Energy gain = 185.562 - 40 - 1.5 - 12.982 - 5.9716 - 30.040 - 1.688 = 93.3804 MJ`

 `Percent gain = 93.3804 MJ / 40 MJ = 233.451% ≈ 233%`

-We find that productivity modules increase energy gains from 103% to 233%, meaning that in this setup the solid fuel being produced has **over triple the energy** as the coal used!
+We find that productivity modules increase energy gains from 103% to 233%, meaning that in this setup the produced solid fuel has **over three times as much energy** as the coal that was used for it!

 On the other hand, our machines are working at about half the speed as before, which makes power get consumed for twice as long.
 Perhaps we can use speed modules to counteract this.
 Let's try switching to two productivity 3 modules and one speed 3 module for each machine: